-The SIM brings the MCU out of low-power mode when either an interrupt of higher priority than the stored mask or a reset occurs.
+The SCIM brings the MCU out of low-power mode when either an interrupt of higher priority (including an interrupt from the periodic interrupt timer) than the stored mask or a reset occurs.
 Refer to the appropriate CPU reference manual for more information.